Connor Wong Player Props: Red Sox vs. Rangers

-Connor Wong -- with an on-base percentage of .121 in his past 10 games, 163 points lower than his season-long percentage -- will be in action for the Boston Red Sox versus the Texas Rangers, with Jon Gray on the mound, on July 5 at 7:10 PM ET.
+The Boston Red Sox, including Connor Wong (.176 on-base percentage in past 10 games, 113 points below season-long percentage), take on starting pitcher Nathan Eovaldi and the Texas Rangers at Fenway Park, Thursday at 7:10 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Rangers.
+He had two hits (going 2-for-3) in his most recent game against the Rangers.

 Connor Wong Game Info & Props vs. the Rangers